cholocate/cholocate/README.md

 ## Currently Doing
+- Practicing Stoicism
 - New Grad Hunting!

 ### Book Stack
 - Sapiens - A Brief History of Humankind
-- In The Garden of the Beasts
+- Lord of the Rings Triology (all-in-one limited edition, this just means there are pictures are additional appendix)

 ### [ML | Algorithms | OS Notes📔](https://minhnle.com/docs/Overview1)!